Health Sciences

 Tuition and Fees Accordion Closed

+Learn more about up-to-date tuition, fees, and estimated living expenses for all NAU graduate programs.
 Tuition, fees and the application fee for students who are enrolled members of the Navajo Nation can be paid for through the Navajo Native American Research Centers for Health Partnership (NARCH) grant.
 These funds are limited.
 Interested students should contact askMPH@nau.edu before applying.

 FAQs Accordion Closed

 Q: Could a student who completes the Graduate Certificate in Public Health be automatically enrolled in the MPH program?
 A: No, students who are interested in moving on to the MPH program are still required to apply to the MPH program.
 Q: If I complete the Graduate Certificate in Public Health, will I be automatically enrolled in the MPH program?
 A: No, students who are interested in moving on to the MPH program are still required to apply to the MPH program.
 Q: Which terms will the Navajo NARCH Partnership funding cover?
 A: Navajo NARCH invites Navajo students to apply for scholarship funds.
 Pending approval and availability of funds, students may receive scholarships for only one course (3 credits) per semester.
-Q: Can I apply for funding in December 2020 for the Spring 2021 semester?
-A: There is no guarantee there will still be funding for those that apply after Fall 2020.
+Q: Can I apply for funding in December for the Spring semester?
+A: There is no guarantee there will still be funding for those that apply after Fall.
 Applicants are encouraged to apply early to secure funding.

 Department of Health Sciences